vdux/vdux/Readme.md

 ## Server-side rendering

-...Still working on this section...
+...Still working on this section...but you can check out the super basic universal example if you want to experiment with it.

 ## Side-effects